-Following along the Trans Canada Highway 1, there are two more peninsulas you can explore on on the Avalon Peninsula.
+Following along the Trans Canada Highway 1, there are two more peninsulas you can explore on the Avalon Peninsula.

 Bay de Verde Peninsula

-Made famous by Jimmy Kimmel, Dildo is actually quite a cute place to stay with some great restaurants and even a brewery.
-It’s a great addition to your Newfoundland itinerary.
+Made famous by Jimmy Kimmel, Dildo is quite a cute place to stay with some great restaurants and even a brewery.
+It’s a great addition to your Newfoundland driving itinerary.

-Be sure to stop in Port Rexton in-between and hike the Skerwink Trail, one of the most famous hiking trails here.
+Be sure to stop in Port Rexton in between the two towns and hike the Skerwink Trail, one of the most famous hiking trails here.
 Afterward, enjoy a cold brew at the Port Rexton Brewery.

 For a long time, I just thought of it as a place to stop along the highway on your way across the province.
-But Central Newfoundland has so much to offer than that – don’t miss this part of the province on your Newfoundland road trip.
+But Central Newfoundland has so much to offer than that.
+Don’t miss this part of the province on your Newfoundland trip!

 Terra Nova National Park

-It takes you down to one of the cutest communities in Newfoundland, as well as some of the most picturesque beaches in the province.
-Yes, we have white sand beaches here!
+It takes you down to one of the cutest communities and picturesque beaches in Newfoundland.
+Yes, we have white-sand beaches here!
 There’s also a great hiking trail network here called the Damnable trail.

 Hare Bay – Route 320/330

 We did a four-hour excursion with Hare Bay Adventures, and it was incredible to see so much marine life.
 The whales were jumping everywhere, and there were thousands of birds overhead.

 Gander played an important role in WWII, as well as on September 11th.
 Made famous by the play Come From Away!
 There’s also an international airport here.

 Twillingate and Fogo Island

-Twillingate is a magical town known for its epic iceberg watching opportunities, hiking trails, and gorgeous coastline.
+Twillingate is a magical town known for its epic iceberg-watching opportunities, hiking trails, and gorgeous coastline.

 Be sure to hike Brimstone head to visit one of the four corners of the flat earth, and join Al’s walking tour here to take you around the historic town of Tilting.
-Afterward, Stop in Bang Belly for lunch; it’s so tasty!
+Afterward, Stop in Bang Belly for lunch for a delicious lunch.

 Fortune Harbour & Bay of Exploits

-Fortune Harbour is just a small community nearby but makes an excellent base to stay if you are joining a day kayaking tour with Adventures Newfoundland.
+Fortune Harbour is just a small community nearby but makes an excellent base to stay in if you are joining a day kayaking tour with Adventures Newfoundland.

-It’s not only a great place to go whale watching but also to go hiking.
+It’s not only a great place to go whale watching but also for hiking.
 It’s home to the Alexander Murray Hiking Trail, a gorgeous three-hour hike that brings you to one of the best viewpoints in Central.

 Western Newfoundland is incredible.
 It’s got a completely different landscape than the rest of the province, with gorgeous mountain ranges.

-There are hotels here if you need a place to spend the night, but it’s also the turn off for Highway 430, which takes you to Gros Morne National Park and the Viking Trail.
+There are hotels here if you need a place to spend the night, but it’s also the turn-off for Highway 430, which takes you to Gros Morne National Park and the Viking Trail.
 There’s also an airport in Deer Lake, so you can fly here from St. John’s if you’re short on time.

 Gros Morne National Park

-Be sure to check out the tablelands trails, where you can what the inside of the earth’s mantle looks like.
+Be sure to check out the tablelands trails, where you can see what the inside of the earth’s mantle looks like.
 Gros Morne National Park was named a UNESCO world heritage site for its outstanding geological significance.

-Gros Morne is full of amazing hiking trails, but one of the best is Gros Morne Mountain.
-This 800m hike is no-easy feat but takes you to one of the best views in the park overlooking the long-range mountains and surrounding ponds.
+This 800m ascent is no easy feat but takes you to one of the best views in the park overlooking the long-range mountains and surrounding ponds.

 Great Northern Peninsula – Viking Trail

 It starts after turning off for Gros Morne from Deer Lake, taking you right through the park.
-However, it’s worth it to keep driving all the way to St. Anthony on the Northern tip.
+However, it’s worth it to keep driving around Newfoundland to St. Anthony on the Northern tip.

 There you can find L’anse Aux Meadows.
 This UNESCO world heritage site is one of the only Viking settlements outside Greenland.